zeek/spicy-ldap/README.md

 Here's what it doesn't have, which could be added by future parties interested in expanding it:

-- although LDAP can use UDP as transport, currently the analyzer only looks for `389/tcp, 3268/tcp`; this may be easy to change, but I don't have any examples of traffic to test it with so I haven't bothered
 - LDAP [referrals](https://tools.ietf.org/html/rfc4511#section-4.1.10) are not parsed out of the results
 - [SASL credentials](https://datatracker.ietf.org/doc/html/rfc4511#section-4.2) in bind requests are not being parsed beyond the mechanism string
 - SASL information in bind responses are not being parsed; for that matter, SASL-based LDAP stuff hasn't been tested much and may have issues